beyarkay/masters-thesis/src/02_background.md

 only SVM classifiers will be discussed here.
 SVMs work well in high dimensions and perform classifications using a small subset of the training observations, making them relatively fast and memory efficient.
-While SVMs do not natively support multi-class classification, it be implemented via one-vs-rest classification which will be discussed in Section
+While SVMs do not natively support multi-class classification, it will be implemented via one-vs-rest classification which will be discussed in Section
 \ref{sec:04-binary-and-multi-class-classifiers}.
 The remainder of this section will describe SVMs as used for binary classification tasks.